luca-demma/Text-Mining-Project/README.md

 ## Step 3 : Classification
 To classify the news articles I used the normalized data produced in the previous step to implement a Naive Bayes classifier from scratch.

-A Naive Bayes classifier is a supervised learning algorithm which is based on Bayes Theorem.
-It's a probabilistic classifier because choses the class of an input based of a probability of its features.
+A Naive Bayes classifier is a supervised learning algorithm that is based on Bayes Theorem.
+It's a probabilistic classifier because it choses the class of an input based of the probability of its features.

 Bayes Theorem formula: ![Bayes Theorem formula](https://miro.medium.com/max/1020/1*tjcmj9cDQ-rHXAtxCu5bRQ.png)